-Every year, KTM’s Factory Edition 250 and 450 SX-Fs are released as a ‘elite’ version of their primary race machines.
-But we always feel bad for the 350 SX-F. For 2018, we don’t feel so bad because, while it doesn’t have any one-off graphics or super grippy Italian seat cover, the 350 SX-F basically got the same goodies that the FEs from this year received.
+Every year, KTM releases an “elite” version of its primary production motocrossers, the Factory Edition 250 and 450 SX-F. But what about the 350 SX-F?
+For 2018, we don’t feel so badly because, while it doesn’t have any one-off graphics or super-grippy Italian seat cover, the 350 SX-F basically got the same goodies that this year's FEs received.

 Fork N' Shock